Toufa7/WebServer/README.md

 *********

-Here's the macros used in combination with the select function to monitor one or more file descriptors for I/O
+Here are the macros used in combination with the select function to monitor one or more file descriptors for I/O

 <p align="center">
 <img src="./explanation/fds.jpg" width="600">